vidip9098/CodeSoft/README.md

-for Task-1: index.html is the main file
+For Task-1: index.html is the main file